spotwise/railyard/README.md

 This repository contains tools to quickly set up new Ruby on Rails projects.
 Most importantly it includes templates to setup a new Rails project with support for:

-* Responsive design based on Twitter Bootstrap
+* Responsive design based on TailwindCSS
+* Authentication support based on Devise
-* Oauth2 login support (Facebook, Twitter, Linkedin, Google and Microsoft)
+* Oauth2 login support (Facebook, Linkedin and Google)

-The choice of authentication services is arbitrary to allow for any combination of local, Facebook, Twitter, Linkedin, Google or Microsoft accounts.
+The choice of authentication services is arbitrary to allow for any combination of local, Facebook, Linkedin or Google accounts.

 ## Dependencies